-When you’ve filed your case with the clerk of the court, you’ll have three options to have a summons served.
-You could either have the sheriff serve the defendants, have an (unlicensed) individual serve the defendants, or have a process server serve them.
+When you’ve filed your case with the clerk of the court in Brooklyn, you’ll have three options to have a summons served.
+You could either have the sheriff serve the defendants, have an (unlicensed) individual serve the defendants, or have a Brooklyn process server serve them.

-Since it’s the job of the sheriff to serve papers people often wonder why they should use the services of a process server instead?
+Since it’s the job of the sheriff to serve papers, people often wonder why they should use the services of a process server instead.
 There are five reasons choosing a process server makes more sense than using the services of the sheriff.
-In fact, when you use a process server, you’ll:

 1. Have More Control Over Your Schedule

 In New York City you’ll be required to follow specific guidelines if you want the sheriff to serve your documents.
 Firstly, you’ll need to have sent the original and two copies to the sheriff three weeks prior to the court date.
 Your Service of Process Intake Sheet and your documents need to be accompanied by the service fee(s).
 For every additional location the sheriff needs to attempt service at there’ll be an additional fee.
 Whereas, process server agencies like ours are able to conduct service within a few days (or hours) of receiving the documents, which means you’re in no rush to send them through.

 2. Have More Control Over The Service Of Process

 While you can give the sheriff identifying information like the make and model of the vehicle a defendant is driving, you won’t have much say as to whether the defendant will be served based on this information.
 As instances where a defendant is deliberately avoiding service the sheriff can easily be avoided because of the predictability of their service schedule.